cristianoliveira/awesome-byo/README.md

 ## Games

   - [BYO Tic Tac Toe](https://medium.com/front-end-hacking/tic-tac-toe-javascript-game-b0cd6e98edd9) - Build your own Tic Tac Toe game and with a very simple AI allowing to play the game against the computer.

+  - [BYO Pac man](http://www.masswerk.at/JavaPac/pacman-howto.html) - A tutorial for building a Pac Man game and while learning advanced JavaScript techniques.

 ## Programming Languages